ChrisWhealy/wasm_sha3/README.md

 An implementation of the SHA3 algorithm in WebAssembly Text based on the specification published as [NIST FIPS 202](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf).

+The resulting binary is just over 4Kb 😎

 # Overview

 The SHA3 algorithm can be used in two modes: